keijiro/ColorSuite/README.md

 ![Screenshot 1][Screen1]

-*ColorSuite* is an image effect for Unity, which manages multiple color adjustment tasks in a single component.
-These tasks are implemented in a single pass shader, and it automatically strips out unused functions from the shader to keep the best performance for any configurations.
+*ColorSuite* is a color correction plugin for Unity, which manages multiple color adjustment tasks in the single component.
+These tasks are implemented in the single pass shader, and it automatically strips out unused functions from the shader to keep the best performance under any configurations.

 ![Screenshot 2][Screen2]